dchassin/gridlabd-example-ieee123-voltage-profile/README.md

 ### Workflow

-1. **on:** This section determines when the simulation is run.
+1. **[on](.github/workflows/main.yml#L3)**: This section determines when the simulation is run.
 It current specifies that the simulation will run when a change is made to a file on the `main` or `develop` branches, or when a file is change on a branch that has an open pull request to the `main` or `develop` branches.

 2. **Cache** The cache step checks to see whether the specified file(s) have been downloaded during a previous run and reuses them if possible.
 In this case, the `123.glm` file is cached to avoid downloading more often than necessary.